08/02 - Maryam's poster won second place at the SURF Symposium. Congratulations!

 A tumbling robot for precise movement of payload in patients

-These platforms use a variety of matrices, including collagen I, fibronectin, hyaluronic acid, and basement membrane, as well as cell types to study or improve patient outcomes related to regenerative medicine and cancer progression.
+These platforms use a variety of matrices, cell types, and tissues to study or improve patient outcomes related to regenerative medicine, drug delivery and cancer progression.

 Some of our current projects include: